OpenSPP/documentation/_sources/howto/developer_guides/custom_registry_tab_fields.md.txt

 ## Removing an existing tab and a field

 In removing an existing tab or existing field, use xpath with a position `attributes` and add `invisible` attribute to the tab or field you want to remove.
-Check below sample code
+Check the code samples below.

 1. Example 1